kodecocodes/swift-style-guide/README.markdown

 ## Spacing

-* Indent using 2 spaces rather than tabs to conserve space and help prevent line wrapping.
+* Indent using tabs characters - we're programmers, if we can't deal with the concept of something having variable values, get out now.
+The default size of a tab should be set to 4 spaces.
 Be sure to set this preference in Xcode and in the Project settings as shown below:

   ![Xcode indent settings](screens/indentation.png)